 The Company allocates the purchase price of acquired entities to the underlying tangible and identifiable intangible assets acquired and liabilities and any noncontrolling interests assumed based on their estimated fair values, with any excess recorded as goodwill.
 The operating results of acquired businesses are included in the Company's results of operations beginning as of their effective acquisition dates.
-Acquisition costs are generally expensed as incurred and were not material in fiscal 2013, 2012 or 2011.
+Acquisition costs are generally expensed as incurred and were not material in fiscal 2014, 2013 or 2012.

-For contingent consideration arrangements associated with acquisitions consummated during or after fiscal 2010, a liability is recognized at fair value as of the acquisition date with subsequent fair value adjustments recorded in operations.
-For contingent consideration arrangements associated with acquisitions consummated prior to fiscal 2010, a liability and additional goodwill was recognized only when the earnings objectives were met.
-Information regarding additional contingent purchase consideration related to acquisitions both prior and subsequent to fiscal 2010 may be found in Note 2, Acquisitions.
+For contingent consideration arrangements, a liability is recognized at fair value as of the acquisition date with subsequent fair value adjustments recorded in operations.
+Information regarding additional contingent purchase consideration may be found in Note 2, Acquisitions and Note 7, Fair Value Measurements.